 Six of Crows is the first book in the Six of Crows duology and follows six dangerous outcasts on an impossible heist.

-Kaz’s crew is the only thing that might stand between the world and destruction – if they don’t kill each other first.
+Kaz’s crew is the only thing that might stand between the world and destruction.
+But only if they don’t kill each other first.

 2. Crooked Kingdom